aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/get/_index.md

 Aspose.Words Cloud API allows you to obtain a bookmark collection to iterate through bookmarks or for other purposes.

-## REST API’s Resources
+## REST API

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Bookmarks/GetBookmarks) lets you call this REST API directly from a browser.

-## cURL Example

-The following are a few examples of using cURL.
+You can also use cURL command-line utility to test this REST API.
+The following are a few examples of using cURL, supplied with a sample document [here](test_multi_pages.docx).

-Below cURL example shows how to obtain bookmarks from a bookmark collection.
-You can download a template file of this example from [here](test_multi_pages.docx).

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}
 {{< tab tabNum="1" >}}